pushchain/remix-workshops/PushChain/2-send-universal-transaction/README.md

 ## Example Transaction

-This transaction showcases calling `increment()` on the Simple Counter deployed on Push Chain from a Solana wallet using Phantom, see <a href="https://donut.push.network/tx/0x8fde3a025ce719c33cf9436763016f0e2ebb16563a6be44dc3b48c45a37878c6" target="_blank">donut.push.network for the transaction details</a>.
+This transaction showcases calling `increment()` on the Simple Counter deployed on Push Chain from a Solana wallet using Phantom, see <a href="https://donut.push.network/tx/0x2513bb3aa58c6f6a8d1708b85c7d26d5f3d94c3555d60fa19c2411ce195fdc65" target="_blank">donut.push.network for the transaction details</a>.

 ## Important Notes

-- **Funding required**: The generated wallet needs PC tokens to execute transactions
+- **Funding required**: The generated Sepolia wallet needs Sepolia ETH to execute the Universal Transaction
-- **Get testnet tokens**: Visit <a href="https://faucet.push.org/" target="_blank">Push Chain Faucet</a> to get PC tokens for testing

 ## Universal Transaction Benefits